Last updated on October 4th, 2022 at 02:03 pmReading Time: 8 minutes

 Zinc is required for the metabolism of protein and carbohydrates and is essential in growth and development.
 Besides this, it aids in healing wounds, tissue repair, and skeletal development.
-Zinc-deficient cows will often have poor fertility, joint stiffness, an undesirable appearance, and are more susceptible to hoove infection.
+Zinc-deficient cows will often have poor fertility, joint stiffness, an undesirable appearance, and are more susceptible to hoof infection.

 Selenium is necessary for the development of the pancreas and the integrity of cell membranes.
-It also plays a critical role in increasing the immune response, and deficiencies can cause white muscle disease, heart failure, paralysis, lower birth rates, weak or stillborn calves, and lower overall immunity.
+It also plays a critical role in increasing the immune response.
+Selenium deficiencies can cause white muscle disease, heart failure, paralysis, lower birth rates, weak or stillborn calves, and lower overall immunity.

 Minerals aren't the only important factor.
 Vitamin A is essential for normal vision, growth, reproduction, and bone development.
 Deficiencies are most commonly found in beef cattle and show up through reduced feed intake, rough hair coat, fluid accumulation, night blindness, slow growth, diarrhea, low conception rates, stillbirths, blind calves, and more infections.

 Cattle need Vitamin D is for mineral absorption, bone growth, and immune response.
 Signs of a deficiency may include stiff joints, irritability, convulsions, decreased appetite, digestive issues, labored breathing, and weakness.